jacob-pro/recipes/recipes/carbonara.md

 Recipe from my friend [@Nimanao](https://github.com/nimanao)

-Please be warned this recipe may be considered offensive by Italians.
+**Please be warned this recipe may be considered offensive by many Italians.**

 ## Ingredients